basecom/FixturesPlugin/docs/helpers/sales-channel.md

 ## getSalesChannelByType

-The `getSalesChannelByType` method takes a type parameter and returns the first sales channel of that specific type or null if it does not exists.
+The `getSalesChannelByType` method takes a type parameter and returns the first sales channel of that specific type, or null if it does not exist.

 ```php
 <?php